 For the purpose of re-licensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credit(s)™ for attendance at structured learning activities offered by organizations accredited by the ACCME.

-PAs may claim a maximum of 15 Category 1 credits for completing this activity.
-NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
+PAs may claim a maximum of 12 Category 1 credits for completing this activity.
+NCCPA accepts AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME.

 Date and time